desmos-labs/desmos/x/posts/spec/02-concepts.md

 A poll media can be used to represent a poll attachment.

 ### Question
-The question field define the question of the poll.
+The question of the poll.

 ### Provided answers
 The possible answers choices the users have to reply the poll.
 They are represented by a `ProvidedAnswer` structure.